HomeArticle

 The FBIF 2026 Food & Beverage Innovation Forum and the FBIF Food Innovation Exhibition (F Exhibition) will be held at the Hangzhou International Expo Center from April 27th to 29th, 2026.

-This forum will discuss industry trends and innovation cases from various categories such as dairy, snacks, baking, and beverages, as well as different perspectives including industry strategy, functional ingredients, marketing, retail, packaging, and product development.
+This forum will discuss industry trends and innovation cases from different perspectives, including categories such as dairy, snacks, baking, and beverages, as well as industry strategies, functional ingredients, marketing, retail, packaging, and product development.
 Meanwhile, the awarding ceremony of the FBIF Wow Food Innovation Award 2026 and the FBIF Food Innovation Exhibition will bring more inspiration for innovation.

-In an era of rapid change, opportunities and answers do not come automatically, but the trends on the path forward can be discerned.
-"In the new business world, opportunities still abound."
-Let's explore the global landscape changes together during the three days of FBIF 2026, analyze real - world business cases, accumulate practical knowledge, and gain forward - looking trend references.
+In an era of rapid change, opportunities and answers do not come automatically, but the trends on the path forward can be identified.
+"In the new business world, the general trend can still be seized."
+Let's explore the global landscape changes, analyze real - world business cases, accumulate practical knowledge, and gain forward - looking trend references together during the three - day FBIF 2026.

 Next, let's review the exciting on - site content of the first day of FBIF 2026 together.